Strategyproof Learning: Building Trustworthy User-Generated Datasets: Introduction

 In the case of linear regression, \cite{ChenPPS18} and \cite{PEROTE2004153} assume that each user can only provide a single data point.
 Unfortunately, this greatly restricts the users' ability to contribute to the learning model.
-And while \cite{DEKEL2010759} allows users to provide multiple data points, they either require payments, which might not be possible (e.g., due to ethical reasons), or they restrict the model to one dimension or a constant function in $\setR^d$. \system{}, in contrast, does not make use of any payment, does not restrict the dimension of the model, and yet enable users to contribute large datasets.
+Whilst \cite{DEKEL2010759} allows users to provide multiple data points, they either require payments, which might not be possible (e.g., due to ethical reasons), or they restrict the model to one dimension or a constant function in $\setR^d$. \licchavi{}, in contrast, does not make use of any payment, nor does does it restrict the dimension of the model, and yet enables users to contribute large datasets.

-In addition to strategyproofness, we study the Byzantine resilience of our framework, assuming some users might try to ruin all users' models.
-Recently, the field of Byzantine distributed learning has provided both negative and positive results in Byzantine resilience~\cite{BlanchardMGS17,MhamdiGR18,baruch19}, some of which apply almost straightforwardly to personalized collaborative learning~\cite{El-MhamdiGGHR20,collaborative_learning}.
-Such algorithms protect honest users from attacks by a minority of users that might either be bogus or intentionally malicious.
-In this regard, \system{} falls into the literature on centralized Byzantine resilience, as it does not encompass fully peer-to-peer systems~\cite{collaborative_learning}; here we assume that users simply send their entire datasets to a central trusted parameter server.
+Note that other desirable properties of coordinate-wise regularizations in general (typically $\ell_1$ regularization) have been previously observed, both in terms of generalization~\cite{tibshirani1996,WANG2013135,ShiKAZ22}, robustness~\cite{XuCM08,Ding18,PesmeF20} and strategyproofness~\cite{goel20,DEKEL2010759} (in restricted settings).
+Here, we show how it can be used to provide strategyproofness guarantees for a very general global and personalized learning scheme.

 \paragraph{Structure of the paper.} The rest of the paper is organized as follows.
-In Section~\ref{sec:model}, we present and justify \system{}, and the assumption of the subsequent analysis.
-Section~\ref{sec:pac} proves the PAC learning properties.
-Section~\ref{sec:strategyproof} presents our main contributions, which is the strategyproofness analysis.
-Section~\ref{sec:byzantine} proves Byzantine resilience.
+Section~\ref{sec:model} introduces introduce \licchavi{}.
+Section~\ref{sec:strategyproof} presents our first main contribution, the strategyproofness analysis for the non-asymptotic case.
+We also discuss the tuning of \licchavi{} for approximate strategyproofness.
+Section~\ref{sec:asymptotic} introduces our second main contribution, the asymptotic strategyproofness analysis.
+Section~\ref{sec:experiment} presents our empirical evaluation of \licchavi{}.
 Section~\ref{sec:conclusion} concludes.
+Proofs are provided in the Appendix.